Pontiac LeMans: 1974

 Changes for the 1974 Le Mans included new split grilles with horizontal bars on base Le Mans and Le Mans Sport models, while Luxury Le Mans models got chromed vertical bar split grilles.
-Model offerings in each series were the same as 1973, except for the addition of a new Luxury Le Mans Safari wagon and the deletion of the GTO series from the intermediate line to the compact Pontiac Ventura series.
-The federally mandated 5-mph bumpers matched the stronger front bumpers of the previous year giving a less curvaceous rear end treatment with vertical taillights and license plate/fuel filler moved above the bumper.
+Model offerings in each series were the same as 1973, except for the addition of a new Luxury Le Mans Safari wagon and the transfer of the GTO series from the intermediate line to the compact Pontiac Ventura series.
+The federally mandated 5-mph bumpers matched the stronger front bumpers of the previous year giving a less curvaceous rear-end treatment with vertical taillights and license plate/fuel filler moved above the bumper.
 Base Le Mans coupes retained the fixed full triangular rear side windows while Luxury Le Mans coupes got a smaller vertical opera window similar to the Grand Prix along with an optional Landau rear quarter vinyl roof.
 Le Mans Sport Coupes were now available with two rear side window treatments - the louvered triangular version carried over or the opera window with Landau vinyl roof from the Luxury Le Mans.

 All engines were carried over from 1973 including the 250 inline-six, and V8s including the 350 two-barrel, 400 two- and four-barrel, and 455 four-barrel.
 New to the options list for 1974 was a 350 four-barrel.
-The same assortment of three- and four-speed manual transmissions were carried over for 1974 along with the three-speed Turbo Hydra-matic.
+The same three- and four-speed manual transmissions were carried over for 1974 along with the three-speed Turbo Hydra-Matic.
 New to the options list for 1974 on all models were GM-specification radial-ply tires manufactured by GM's usual tire suppliers that included revised suspension tuning.